Don Jon: Reception

-Commercial
+Box office

 Don Jon grossed $24.5 million in North America and $16.5 million internationally, for a total worldwide gross of $41 million on a budget of $3–5.5 million.

-Critical
+Critical response

 Rotten Tomatoes reports an approval rating of 80% based on 202 reviews, with a rating average of 6.8/10.
 The website's critical consensus states: "Don Jon proves to be an amiable directing debut for Joseph Gordon-Levitt, and a vivacious showcase for his co-star, Scarlett Johansson."
 Metacritic gives a weighted average score of 66 out of 100 based on 41 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore on its opening weekend gave Don Jon an average grade of "C+" on an A+ to F scale.

 Don Jon received very positive reviews at the Sundance Film Festival.
 Entertainment Weekly managing editor Jess Cagle called the film "one of the best movies I saw at the fest" and wrote "Funny, touching, smart, and supremely confident, Don Jon is also Gordon-Levitt's feature directorial debut, and it establishes him as one of Hollywood's most exciting new directors."
 William Goss of Film.com praised Gordon-Levitt for his "assured style" as both director and screenwriter.
 Edward Douglas of ComingSoon.net gave high praise to the screenplay.
 Consensus of the film when it was played at the Sundance Film Festival, as noted by Odie Henderson, was that Don Jon was a "more fun version" of the 2011 film Shame.

 Scarlett Johansson and Julianne Moore received praise for their performances.
 Stephanie Zacharek of The Village Voice praised the film, writing, "There's no dancing in Gordon-Levitt's writing-directing debut, Don Jon, although the movie is so heavily reminiscentin the good way—of Saturday Night Fever that an arm-swinging paint-can reverie wouldn't be out of place."